theramiyer/blog/content/post/2016/on-vegetarianism.md

 ## What this post is

-* This post has been created to address a few arguments (and/or questions and/or myths) people have about vegetarians and vegetarianism.
+* This post has been created to address a few arguments/questions/myths people have about vegetarians and vegetarianism.
 * Some vegetarians are vegetarians simply because they were told to, or just subconsciously felt they should be vegetarian.
-This post is also to talk about the ideology behind vegetarianism for them—to understand why we are vegetarians.
+This post is also to talk about the idea behind vegetarianism for them—to understand why we are vegetarians.

 So here are a few of the questions addressed.
 Let’s begin!